MangoMilk1911/ISDM/Assignment.md

 Applying the initial stages of Design Thinking to this project has allowed us to better understand the project scope, our design objectives and empathise with our stakeholders' needs and wants.
 Design Thinking stages 1 and 2 have set a foundation for us to proceed with the prototyping and modelling stage of our project.
 Understanding our objectives has helped us to create and prioritise our backlog, which is managed using *Issues* on GitHub (See Backlog section below).

 ## Agile Development Methodology
+### SCRUM Reflection
+* Sprints
+* SCRUM cycle
+* bi-weekly meets every tuesday and friday
+* Incremetally work on tasks in order to copmlete the report
+* Kanban board (Sprint Backlog)
+* Highlights progression throughout the report
+* Assign tasks using github issues

 ### Backlog
 | US | As a                 | I want to                                                             | So that I                                                        | Priority |